use-lens/use-lens/README.md

 # 🌱 Use Lens
 `use-lens/use-lens` is a monorepo that contains packages and CLI with generated GraphQL code for easier Lens API use.

-These packages don't change Lens API but simplify usage by providing generated hooks, services, components, etc., for different languages and frameworks.
+These packages don't change Lens API but simplify usage by providing generated hooks, services, components, etc., for different frameworks.

 Find Lens API documentation by the link: